MikeHopcroft/labyrinth/src/conversion/azure/ISSUES.md

   * x Intergrate with converter console application
     * x Smoke check with data/resource-graph-1.json
   * x Implement NAT for publicIp
-  * Add ranges back to nodes
-  * Write design note
-  * Remove services.getInternetKey()
-    * The resource graph is the sole owner of this key
-    * The Internet service tag is another story
-  * Convenience function to initialize GraphServices.
-  * Move Azure-specific symbols to dedicated Azure universe.
   * x Rename LocalIp to PrivateIp
   * x Rename NodeKeyAndSourceIp to NodeKeyAndDestinationIp
   * x Remove NodeKeyAndDestinationIp